 • A signed library or credit card.

-• If witnesses are required, please bring them with you as the library is not required to provide this service.
+• If witnesses are required, please bring them with you as the library will not provide this service.

 • *Birth certificates and Social Security cards are not acceptable ID*